Monthly Archives: 2020

 etc/adminhtml/system.xml

-To add a new table to the Magento 2 database, you need to create a file in the module folder:
+To add a new table to the Magento 2 database, you need to create a file in the folder:

 app/code/<VendorName>/<ModuleName>/Setup/InstallSchema.php